The nervous system in the one which regulates the whole of our body. It is broadly classified into two categories as

 ---|---|---|

-Also called as | Thoraco-lumbar outflow as it nerves emerge from the thorasic and lumbar regions of the vertebral column. | Cranio-sacral outflow as it nerves emerge from the cranium and sacral vertebrae. |
+Also called as | Thoraco-lumbar outflow as its nerves emerges from the thoracic and lumbar regions of the vertebral column. | Cranio-sacral outflow as its nerves emerges from the cranium and sacral vertebrae. |

-Preganglionic nerve fiber | The preganglionic nerve efferents come out through efferent root of the spinal segment.
-It then passes through the white rami, and it communicates the white rami which connect the ventral root to the paravertebral sympathetic chain.
-In this point or region, most of the neural ends of preganglionic fiber send and relay with postganglionic neurons. | The preganglionic nerve efferents come out through the lateral horn of the spinal cord, the preganglionic nerve fiber arises, traveling long up to the target the organ where there is a ganglion, there they terminate. |
+The nerves origin | Nerves emerge from a level of T1 to 3rd or 4th lumber, i.e., L3 or L4. | The preganglionic nerve Efferents come out through the efferent root of the spinal segment.
+It then passes through the white rami, and it communicates the white rami, which connects the ventral root to the paravertebral sympathetic chain.
+In this point or region, most of the neural ends of preganglionic fiber send and relay with postganglionic neurons. |

 Neurotransmitters | Two or more types of neurotransmitters are seen in the Sympathetic Nervous System.
-Acetylcholine: The preganglionic nerve fibers that originate from the spinal cord and ends up in the sympathetic ganglion secrete acetylcholine inside the ganglion.
+Acetylcholine: The preganglionic nerve fibers that originate from the spinal cord and end up in the sympathetic ganglion secrete acetylcholine inside the ganglion.
 This acetylcholine acts on nicotinic receptors.
-Noradrenaline: The postganglionic nerve fibers that originate from the sympathetic ganglion and ends up in viscera secrets noradrenaline inside the viscera.
-This secreted noradrenaline acts on adrenergic receptors, | The neurotransmitter of the parasympathetic nervous System is only acetylcholine. |
+Noradrenaline: The postganglionic nerve fibers originate from the sympathetic ganglion and end up in the viscera secrets noradrenaline inside the viscera.
+This secreted noradrenaline acts on adrenergic receptors, | The neurotransmitter of the parasympathetic nervous system is only acetylcholine. |

 Receptor types | Receptors in the Sympathetic nervous system include adrenergic receptors, which are 5 in numbers- α1, α2, β1, β2, and β3. | Muscarinic receptors or simply M receptors are of 5 types as M1 – present in the brain M2 – present in the heart M3 – present in the stomach M4 – present in the pancreas M5 – located in smooth muscles. |

-Post ganglionic nerve fiber | Postganglionic fiber is the supplier of the sympathetic system.
+Postganglionic nerve fiber | Postganglionic fiber is the supplier of the sympathetic system.
 It is the fiber which connects the sympathetic ganglion with different visceral organs.
 There are two other possibilities – either they may return to the spinal cord through gray rami communicantes, or they may spread along spinal nerves to supply to autonomic effectors like sweat glands or vascular smooth muscles. | The preganglionic nerve fibers originate from inside the brain and the spinal cord, and here, they are longer unlike that of sympathetic nervous a system where the postganglionic nerve fiber was longer.
 The postganglionic nerve fibers are very short; originate from the Parasympathetic ganglia situated very close to the target organ. |

-Effect on the Eyes | Through α receptors, they constrict the soft tissue dilator- pupillae, which results in dilation of pupils of the eye. | They tend to constrict the pupil, stimulating the tissue constrictor- pupillae. |
+Through α receptors, they constrict the soft tissue dilator- pupillae, which results in the dilation of pupils of the eye. | Effect on the gut of the digestive system | They tend to constrict the pupil, stimulating the tissue constrictor- papillae. |

 Effect on salivary glands | Saliva secretion is minimized | Saliva secretion is profuse and enhanced |

-Effect on the gut of digestive system | Through α receptors, they decrease peristaltic movements by decreasing motility and tone of stomach and intestine . | They increase peristalsis of gut as well as increases gastric emptying. |
+Through α receptors, they decrease peristaltic movements by decreasing motility and tone of the stomach and intestine. | Effects on the heart include all opposite to that of the sympathetic nervous system.
+It has negative ionotropic, chronotropic, and bathmotropic effects.
+The vagus nerve carries all these effects. | They increase the peristalsis of the gut as well as increase gastric emptying. |

-Effect on skin | Through α receptors, facilitates adrenergic sweating, by contraction of pilomotor muscles, which causes sweating in hands and palms. | No effect |
+Effect on skin | Through α receptors, facilitates adrenergic sweating, by contraction of pilomotor muscles, which causes sweating in the hands and palms. | No effect |

 On heart | Β1 receptors are exclusively present in the heart and kidneys.
 So stimulating them to increase heart rate.
-Through β1 receptors, It exerts positive chronotropic, dromotropic, ionotropic, and bathmotropic effects on the heart. | Effects on the heart include all opposite to that of the sympathetic nervous system.
-It has negative ionotropic, chronotropic, bathmotropic effects.
-All these effects are carried by the vagus nerve. |

-Effect on fats and lipids in body | Through β3 receptors, being exclusively present in adipose tissue, initiate the lipolysis. | Parasympathetic nervous the system has no such effects. |
+Through β1 receptors, It exerts positive chronotropic, dromotropic, ionotropic and bathmotropic effects on the heart. | Through β3 receptors, being exclusively present in adipose tissue, initiate lipolysis. |

-On sex organs | Male: Ejacultaion and vasoconstriction | Male: Erection |

-Effects on muscles and glands | It causes vasodilation of skeletal muscles and liver.
+Effect on fats and lipids in the body | It causes vasodilation of skeletal muscles and the liver.
 It causes dilation of bronchial smooth muscles.
-This property is used in inhalers, giving β2 agonists. | They increase gland secretion, e.g. of gastric, pancreatic, etc. |
+This property is used in inhalers, giving β2 agonists. | Parasympathetic nervous the system has no such effects. |

+On sex organs | Male: Ejaculation and vasoconstriction | Male: Erection |

+Effects on muscles and glands | Protection Response | They increase gland secretion, e.g., of gastric, pancreatic, etc. |

-Protection response | The sympathetic nervous system is the actual seat of triple F response.
+Protection response | The sympathetic nervous system is the actual seat of the triple F response.
 The 3 Fs stand for Fright Fight Flight.
 It prepares the body to tackle dangerous situations. | The parasympathetic nervous system has no such effects. |